mlcommons/modelgauge/docs/plugins.md

 pip install mycoolplugins
 ```

 Now any runs of ModelGauge will automatically discover every plugin you wrote in `mycoolplugins`.
-Furthermore, other plugin writers can import your plugins just like they were written in core NewHELM.
+Furthermore, other plugin writers can import your plugins just like they were written in core ModelGauge.
 To make this magic work:

 1. In your package, recreate the `modelgauge/<namespace>` directory structure.
 1. Do **NOT** create any `__init__.py` files in those directories.
 The absence of those files tells python these are namespaces.